GeorgeTheSlayer/RadioSpoon/README.md

-# RadioSpoon Git REPO
+# RadioSpoon Radio Station.
+By Holland Sersen, Andrada Iorgulescu and Jordan Drummond

-# NOTES
+# HOW TO PLAY
-Mac uses Port Audio.
-Code might need to be edited depending on platform
+Mac uses PortAudio.
+Code might need to be edited depending on platform.

-# DO NOT PLACE AUDIO FILES INTO REPO
-git does not like audio files.
-Have all the audio files in a different subdirectory

-../RadioSpoonSamples

-Make sure that youu have the Audio Folder
+To play run this line of code

+**liquidsoap ./script.liq**

+This will play the Radio staion in its entiretly

+# If you are not on Mac
+Please change port audio to which ever audio driver your platform supports.

+## All Audio should be in ./Audio
+The script should play through A play list randomly.
+Then the next playlist randomly.
+And then then thenext.
+At the same time play a random jingle every 3 mintues.

+## Naming
+I should have named everything lowercase.
+I realized this as soon as I finished.
+So just know that when editing.